 Other airlines flying to Crete from international destinations include:

 - Aegean Airlines, Aeroflot, Alitalia, Austrian Airlines, Blue Air, Brussels Airlines, Cobalt, Czech Airlines, EL AL Israel, eurowings, Finnair, Iberia, KLM, Lufthansa, Luxair, Norwegian, SAS, Smart Wings, SWISS and Vueling.

 To get the best deals you will need to book at least a month earlier and also travel out of the busy summer season.
-We recommend searching flights on Skyscanner which is the best flight comparison website.

 Once you will reach the airport in Chania, one of the main cities of Crete, you can choose to travel by bus (links are guaranteed in all the territory and connect the main points and beaches), taxi or rent a car.
 If you choose the independent car option, you will get to visit everywhere you want at your own pace and time.
 You will also get to visit hidden places and off the beaten track locations and be able to plan your itinerary without relying on bus timetables or taxis which can be eat away at your budget.